antor940/AFKBot/README.md

 [![Discord](https://img.shields.io/badge/Chat-Discord-blue.svg)](https://discord.gg/JQeVxbQT5G)
 # AFKBot

+**I am aware that the code is messy, this is because I limited knowledge of Mineflayer when I first released this bot.
+If you find a way to make the code cleaner, feel free to PR, thank you :)**

 A bot for Minecraft to stay AFK thanks to [mineflayer](https://github.com/PrismarineJS/mineflayer).
 Mainly for Windows, but works also on macOS and Linux.

 Written in Node.js